 At Ruah, we have been working with vulnerable people for more than 60 years.
 We have a bold and colourful history and are renowned for delivering practical, creative solutions for people experiencing homelessness, family and domestic violence and the challenges of living with chronic mental illness.

 We partner with government, business and other health and welfare agencies to innovate, developing new evidence-based models of care and driving social change.

 As advocates, we are reframing the narrative because we are passionate about ending – not just managing – complex social issues like homelessness, domestic violence, and the challenges and disadvantage attached to poverty and mental illness.

-Our professional teams work with individuals at home and on the streets, run the Ruah Centre drop-in facility in Northbridge, The Kambarang Place and Harmony Place women’s refuges and other specialist support centres and mobile services across the State.
+Our professional teams work with individuals at home and on the streets, run the Ruah Engagement Hub in Northbridge, the Kambarang and Harmony Place women’s refuges and other specialist support centres and mobile services across the State.

 We passionately believe that:

 - By working together we can end homelessness and domestic violence in Western Australia…and that means a better life for vulnerable people and enormous social and economic benefits for our whole community.

 - Housing comes first because a safe, stable place for people to call their own is essential before they can address other challenges in their life.

 - Being there when people need us – providing wraparound support that is caring, respectful and empowering – can break the vicious cycle of poverty and disadvantage.
 The evidence speaks for itself.